pterhoer/DeepFakeAnnotations/README.md

 ## Annotated Sample Images

-Below some sample images(forged) are shown including their corresponging attribute annotations.
+Below some sample images (forged) are shown including their corresponging attribute annotations.
 (Top-Down: A-Celeb-DF, A-DFD, A-FF++, A-DF1.0, A-DFDC)

-A positive attribute label refers to 1, a negative attribute label refers to -1, and a undefined attribute annotation is marked as 0.
+A positive attribute label (the person has this attribute) refers to 1, a negative attribute label (a person does not have this attribute) refers to -1, and a undefined attribute annotation is marked as 0.
 <!-- ![](df_samples.png) -->
 <img src="https://github.com/pterhoer/DeepFakeAnnotations/blob/main/df_samples.png" width="775" height="950">